 This page provides tips for choosing the best resources to assist with your psychology research.

 1. Does your assignment require books?
 Journal articles?
 Web sites?

-- If your syllabus asks you for journal articles, click on the tab above, learn about CINAHL, ProQuest, PubMed and Directory of Open Access Journals.
+- If your syllabus asks you for journal articles, click on the tab above, learn about CINAHL, ProQuest, PubMed, Directory of Open Access Journals and eLibrary.